 I purchased the Jojoba Oil from my local pharmacy; it made a good ‘carrier oil’:

 Below is a picture of my order of raw ingredients and tools from LotionCrafter.com.
 You can see that the Tetrahexyldecyl Ascorbate is the most expensive ingredient, but everything else is quite inexpensive (except the shipping!):

 Below is the combination of ingredients I used.
 As you can see, it’s quite a simple recipe.
 You just mix everything together and stir it really well:

 I used the funnel to pour part of the serum into the airless pump bottle, but the bottle started leaking (airless pumps from Skin Essential Actives are much better) so I had to pour everything back into the beaker:

 The Jojoba Oil bottle came into its own, and I put most of the serum into that, and a smaller amount into a dropper bottle.

 My DIY Vitamin C Serum works as well as any $200-a-bottle Vitamin C serum I’ve purchased.
 My skin looks clear, fresh, and smooth.
 I’m addicted!
 I certainly want to try my hand at other DIY recipes.

 For other Vitamin C and DIY recipes check out Jen’s blog at MyFunnyValentine.

 Edit: I still really like the Tetra form of vitamin c – it’s gentle and effective.
-You could probably cut back to 2ml of Covi-Ox in the recipe though and still get the preserving and skin benefits.
+You could probably cut back to 2ml of Covi-Ox in the recipe though and still get the skin benefits.
 Just fill in the gap with more oil